 At the end of regulation on Saturday night, Jayson Tatum bricked a potential game-winner so badly that he didn't even hit the rim.
-When he got another chance to give the Boston Celtics a hard-fought win over the Toronto Raptors in the final seconds of overtime, however, he didn't let it slip.
+When he got another chance to give the Boston Celtics a hard-fought win over the Toronto Raptors in the final seconds of overtime, he made sure it didn't go to waste.

 Cash.
 Celtics win, 126-123.